Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 I drink a lot of coffee.
-In fact, I'm pretty sure that without coffee life wouldn't be worth living.
-Over the years I have tinkered with all sorts of different coffee makers, from automatic drip brewers, pour-over, Moka pots, espresso machines and with the French Press.
+In fact, I’m pretty sure that without coffee life wouldn’t be worth living.
+Over the years I have tinkered with all sorts of different coffee makers, from automatic drip brewers, pour-over, Moka pots, espresso machines, and the French Press.
 As great as all of the other brewing methods are the French Press has always had a special place in my heart.
 It was one of the first coffee makers I used when I transitioned away from push-button brewers, and it is here where my love of coffee began.

 So if you have got on the French Press pot bandwagon and have just purchased a new press pot, I bet you’re wondering how to make French Press coffee.
 On the other hand, if you’re simply looking for some tips to make your daily brew that little bit better then this article is for you.

 Brewing with a French Press is super simple, to be honest, it’s probably one of the easiest, most forgiving, and least expensive ways to brew great tasting coffee at home.
 Follow my below step-by-step guide on how to use a French Press.